dkaulukukui/rpi-docker-gpsd/README.md

 sudo docker compose up
 ```

-The command to bring up both containers in the background is:
+The command to bring up container in the background is (RECOMMENDED):

 ```bash
 sudo docker compose up --detach